dapr/proposals/20240921-CIRS-release-process.md

 ## Overview

-This is a proposal to define a automated release process for Dapr.
+This is a proposal to define an automated release process for Dapr.

 The automation will leverage existing release workflows for each repository where implemented, with updates to add commit statuses to the context where